mikeckennedy/mongodb-for-python-developers/data/README.md

 mongorestore -u admin -p <mypassword> --authenticationDatabase 'admin' --ssl --host <my_hostname> --sslCAFile mongod.crt --sslPEMKeyFile mongod.pem --drop --db DATABASE /path/to/unziped/dir
 ```

 Note this references this two MongoDB certifications for connecting.
-You can altermantively use the `--sslAllowInvalidCertificates` flag to ignore them.
+You can alternatively use the `--sslAllowInvalidCertificates` flag to ignore them.